Blog

 Your colleagues will not only empathize with you but also admire your determination: Despite your apparent sickness, you forced yourself to attend the meeting.

-Once again, a convincing performance is maybe not that difficult.
-After all, remember Doctor Knock in Jules Romain’s piece, “*Falling sick is an outdated notion that no longer finds any application due to modern science.
+Once again, a convincing performance may not be that difficult.
+After all, remember Doctor Knock in Jules Romani’s piece, “*Falling sick is an outdated notion that no longer finds any application due to modern science.
 Health is nothing but a word that could be wiped from our vocabulary without any inconvenience.
-For my part, everybody I know is more or less affected by a smaller or greater number of sicknesses at more or less advanced stages.*”
+For my part, everybody I know is more or less affected by a smaller or greater number of illnesses at various stages of advancement.*”

 Disadvantages: